-Leaders need to be transparent about the rationale for decision-making including discussions around eligibility criteria, financial contributions, budgets, service provision and workforce capacity.
+- Leaders need to be transparent about the rationale for decision-making including discussions around eligibility criteria, financial contributions, budgets, service provision and workforce capacity. - 9.2 Good conversations support transparency in communication and create the conditions for relationship-based practice.